redstone-dart/redstone_mapper/README.md

 * [redstone_mapper_pg](https://github.com/luizmineo/redstone_mapper_pg): PostgreSQL extension for redstone_mapper.

 Note that redstone_mapper doesn't aim to be a full ORM/ODM framework.
-It just provides some helper functions to easily decode objects from the database driver.
+It just provides some helper functions to easily encode and decode objects to the database.
 It won't generate database queries, neither hide the default driver API from you.
 That means you can use the redstone_mapper functions just when it's useful for you, and ignore it when it's just an extra overhead.

 #### What about other databases?